AckerlyXu/heima/articles/active-directory/active-directory-aadconnect-health-operations.md

 2. Once on the blade, the user can pin the blade or different parts to the dashboard by simply clicking "Pin to dashboard"<br>
 ![Azure AD Connect Health RBAC pin blade](./media/active-directory-aadconnect-health/RBAC_pin_blade.png)

+>[!NOTE]
->[AZURE.NOTE] A user with the "Reader" role assigned will not be able to perform the "create" operation to get Azure AD Connect Health extension from the Azure Marketplace.
+> A user with the "Reader" role assigned will not be able to perform the "create" operation to get Azure AD Connect Health extension from the Azure Marketplace.
 This user can still get to the blade by going to the above link.
 For subsequent usage, the user can pin the blade to the dashboard.

 ### Remove users and/or groups
 You can remove a user or a group added to Azure AD Connect Health Role Based Access Control part by right clicking and selecting remove.<br>